MBTA accessibility: Commuter rail

-Non-accessible stations at Winchester Center and Natick Center are being renovated with high-level platforms.
-A new accessible station at Chelsea is under construction to replace the existing non-accessible station.

 Blind and visually impaired

 According to MBTA policies, "Customers who use service animals are welcome in all MBTA vehicles, stations, and facilities during all hours of operation.
 Customers must be in control of their service animal at all times.
 Animals are not permitted in seats."

 Some train stations have yellow detectable warning strips with truncated domes running in a two-foot (60 cm) band along the edge of the platforms.
 Most Red, Orange, and Blue Line stations have these tactile strips; however, many less-used Green Line surface stops and commuter rail stations lack them.

 Buses and trains are supposed to have either recorded announcements or driver announcements of station stops, but these announcements are sometimes muffled, inaudible, or omitted by automated systems.
 In the event that automated systems are not functioning properly, the vehicle driver or conductor is to announce stops over the public address system.

 Hearing impaired

 The MBTA has a TTY number for "T" information: (617) 222–5146.
 Many stations have TTY pay phones; the MBTA web site has a list.